 Pecans- Chopped pecans give the cookies the perfect amount of crunch and flavor in every bite.
 You can chop them yourself or buy them chopped from the grocery store's baking aisle.

-Bake in the oven at 350F for 13-15 minutes or until the edges look set and the tops are no longer glossy.
-The cookies will look puff and underbaked.
+Step 14: Bake in the oven at 350F for 13-15 minutes or until the edges look set and the tops are no longer glossy.
+The cookies will look puffed and underbaked.

 Serve and enjoy!